ionefine/p2p-cortical/README.md

 ===============

 The bulk of the routines in p2p-cortical are in the Methods file p2p_c.
-Example files to get you started are described in the site wiki.
+Example files to get you started are described in the site wiki as well.
+Additionally, many of the files produce figures from the paper, but can be adapted for other things.

 Figures in the paper
 ===============